Lynwood’s Worst Nightmare

 As court proceedings for the federal class action suit dragged on, the Vikings continued to wreak havoc on the residents of Lynwood.

 On May 7, 1995, 24-year-old Jose Nieves was shot in the back during a botched raid.
 Nieves was also a witness to one of the incidents documented in the federal lawsuit.
-Five days later, Young Crowd member Freddie Fuiava shot and killed Lynwood Deputy Stephen Blair in retaliation.
+Five days later, Young Crowd member Freddie Fuiava shot and killed Lynwood Deputy Stephen Blair.
 At Blair’s funeral, sheriff’s deputies passed out lapel pins bearing the Viking symbol, according to former Deputy Mike Osborne.
 Just one month later, the federal trial began.

 The case went to a jury trial and focused on Darren Thomas, who was taken from his home to the Lynwood Station and beaten.
 The County moved to settle, and the plaintiffs celebrated their victory.
 They were awarded $7.5 million with an additional $1.5 million earmarked for sheriff’s department reforms.
 The Los Angeles Times reported several weeks later that attorneys for the County estimated that if all the class action Lynwood cases went to trial, the potential damages and attorney fees could have reached $18.9 million.